RiaRosenauer/SatChallenge/README.md

 # Usage
 1. 2D
 - **GroundTrack.py**:
-2. 3D
-- Open a Sample Scene in the Scenes Folder and Play to test out the simulation.

 Starting in line 87 of the file, simply put in the parameters of the satellite track that you would like to see and run the python script.
 The output should be something like this: